Tips for returning to work after an accident or illness

 Understand how different injuries and illnesses can affect your return to work and recovery time

-Safe Work Australia named the most common reasons for injury or illness.1
+Safe Work Australia named the most common reasons for injuries or illnesses.

 - Body stressing: 38%